ItzSwirlz/DuckHuntDisassembly/NOTES.md

 So I think this is basically a way of telling the menu what to do next, whether to jump into the game or cycle.
 This isnt controller input, it's probably controller -> variable -> _label_c14e.
 So I'll name this variable MENUACTION - basically what the menu is doing.

+## Menu Status
+When `_var_0024` is set to 00, the game instantly goes.
+I'm not kidding, if you use a cheat, and do any reset, it will go STRAIGHT to Game A. When set to 01, the screen will stay on the main menu - even if you hit start it will try to bring you back there (the audio will still play).
+So I'm naming it "MainMenuActive"

 # Data (Palettes, audio, etc)
 - Palette/PPU/even Sprite color-related data happen to be set at the same location, data $33E5.